Delegation and Verification Under AI: Introduction

 Recent work also develops mathematical frameworks for human--AI integration, characterizing how human and AI capabilities combine to affect job success and productivity \cite{celis2025mathematical}, as well as benchmark- and value-of-information–based approaches to joint decision-making \cite{kleinberg_human_2018, guo_reliance_2024, guo_voi_2025}.
 These frameworks characterize optimal decisions given available signals, but do not model how delegation and verification choices are shaped by effort costs or how they induce institutional outcomes.
 Taken together, existing approaches address task allocation, reliance behavior, auditing, or evaluation in isolation, but do not provide a unified account of how worker-chosen delegation and verification under AI shape institutional worker quality.

 \paragraph{Our contributions.} We introduce a mathematical framework that characterizes how AI reshapes institutional worker quality through delegation and verification.
-Our main contributions are as follows: \begin{itemize} \item {\em Utility-driven model of delegation and verification.} We model worker--AI interaction via a delegation--verification action pair $(d,s)\in[0,1]^2$, where $d$ is the probability of delegating execution to AI and $s$ is verification effort.
+Our main contributions are as follows: \begin{itemize} \item We model worker--AI interaction via a delegation--verification action pair $(d,s)\in[0,1]^2$, where $d$ is the probability of delegating execution to AI and $s$ is verification effort.
 Worker ability is parameterized by verification reliability $\alpha\in \R_{\geq 0}$ and execution efficiency $\beta\in \R_{\geq 0}$.
 Worker behavior is given by the solution to a utility maximization problem (Eq.~\eqref{eq:action}), while \emph{worker quality} is defined by evaluating an institution-centered utility at the resulting optimal action (Eq.~\eqref{eq:quality}).
 This framework makes explicit the structural misalignment between worker incentives and institutional objectives.

-\item {\em Workflow phase transitions under AI assistance.} We characterize the worker’s optimal workflow $(d^\star,s^\star)$ as a function of ability parameters $(\alpha,\beta)$ (Theorem~\ref{thm:action}).
-We show that AI induces a \emph{nonlinear and discontinuous} mapping from ability to behavior, with sharp transitions between manual work, verified delegation, and pure delegation.
+\item We characterize the worker’s optimal workflow $(d^\star,s^\star)$ as a function of ability parameters $(\alpha,\beta)$ (Theorem~\ref{thm:action}).
+We show how the model partitions the ability space into threshold behavior regions, with sharp transitions between manual work, pure delegation, and verified delegation.
 These transitions arise from structural properties of the delegation pipeline, persist under general concave detection and convex cost functions, and explain why accountability failures can emerge abruptly rather than gradually in AI-assisted workflows.